 |June 23, 2014 - July 11, 2014||3||M-F 3:50-6:40P||Open||Ryan Maloney||10641|

-The purpose of this course is to give students a basic introduction to neuroscience, and in particular computational neuroscience, as well as enable them to create basic models of neurons and neural circuits in the MATLAB programming language.
+The purpose of this course is to threefold: to introduce students to a number of topics in neuroscience, to give students an understanding of how computational neuroscience works and advances our understanding of science, and to enable students to create their own basic models of neurons and neural circuits in the MATLAB programming language.

 In this course, students will learn to do the following:

-This course assumes basic proficiency in high school level biology, algebra and calculus.
+This course assumes basic proficiency in high school level algebra, though some familiarity with high school biology will be useful.
 No previous programming experience is required.